2-Day Athens Itinerary

 With the last few hours of sunlight left, take advantage and go on a tour of Plaka and Monastiraki, two iconic areas in Athens.

-If you want to discover the city’s nightlife, we recommend two neighborhoods in downtown Athens: Thiseio, a traditional neighborhood with trendy bars to the west of Adrianou Street (climbing up the steps), and Psiri, considered the nightlife district of the capital with hundreds of bars, clubs and cafés.
+If you want to discover the city’s nightlife, we recommend two neighbourhoods in downtown Athens: Thiseio, a traditional neighbourhood with trendy bars to the west of Adrianou Street (climbing up the steps), and Psiri, considered the nightlife district of the capital with hundreds of bars, clubs and cafés.

 If you prefer your first venture out into the city to be alongside a knowledgeable guide, don't miss out on this night tour through Plaka and Monastiraki.